hpiwowar/citation11k/analysis/stats.md

 *Figure 2: Change in citation count when data is publicly available.
 Estimates from multivariate analysis, lines indicate 95% confidence intervals of coefficient estimates.*

-### Third-party data reuse grows at same rate as data archive
+### Data reuse is a demonstrable component of citation boost

+To estimate the proportion of the citation boost directly attributable to data reuse, we randomly selected and manually reviewed 138 citations.  <code class="knitr inline">8</code>  (<code class="knitr inline">6</code>%) of the citations were attributions for data reuse (95% CI: <code class="knitr inline">3</code>% to
+<code class="knitr inline">11</code>% ).

+### Evidence of reuse from mention of dataset identifiers in full text

 A complementary dataset was collected and analyzed to characterize data reuse: direct mention of dataset accession numbers in the full text of papers.

-GEO contains <code class="knitr inline">20554</code> datasets deposited between 2000 and 2010.

-In total there were <code class="knitr inline">9274</code> mentions of GEO datasets in papers published between 2000 and 2010 within PubMed Central across <code class="knitr inline">4543</code>  papers written by third-party authors (author teams whose last names do not overlap with those who deposited the data).
-Extrapolating these findings from PubMed Central to all of PubMed, we estimate there may be about <code class="knitr inline">14081</code> third-party papers based on reuse of GEO data in papers published between 2000 and 2010, where the data reuse attribution is made through direct mention of a dataset accession number (rather than, for example, citing an associated paper).
+In total there were <code class="knitr inline">9274</code> mentions of GEO datasets in papers published between 2000 and 2010 within PubMed Central across <code class="knitr inline">4543</code>  papers written by author teams whose last names did not overlap those who deposited the data.
+Extrapolating this to all of PubMed, we estimate there may be about <code class="knitr inline">1.4081 &times; 10<sup>4</sup></code> third-party reuses of GEO data attributed through accession numbers in all of PubMed for papers published between 2000 and 2010.

-The number of datasets and the number of reuse papers have been growing rapidly, and are now growing at about the same rate.
+The number of reuse papers started to grow rapidly several years after data archiving rate started two grow.
+In recent years both the number of datasets and the number of reuse papers have been growing rapidly, at about the same rate.